tam203/bubble-blast/README.md

 - If visiting from a mobile browser.
 Add the app to your homescreen.
 - Open the app and off you go!

-# To do
-- Loading screens when loading 360 images
-- Video content and section on main menu.